IBRAHIMIAOB/IBRAHIMIAOB/README.md

-- 👋 Hi, I’m IBRAHIM ALOBAID AKA ibrahimioab
+- 👋 Hi, I’m IBRAHIM ALOBAID
-- 👀 I’m interested in
+- 👀 I’m interested in everything I know
 - 🌱 I’m currently studing in KSU
-- 💞️ I’m looking to collaborate in anything i know
+- 💞️ I’m looking to collaborate in anything I know
 - 📫 How to reach me Email me at ibrahim.iaob@gmail.com

 <!---